-(1) ERCOT, a TDSP, or a Competitive Retailer (CR) may request a change in the Load Profile ID assignment of an ESI ID.
+(1) ERCOT, a Transmission and/or Distribution Service Provider (TDSP), or a Competitive Retailer (CR) may request a change in the Load Profile ID assignment of an ESI ID.
 ERCOT may initiate a change as a result of the ERCOT Load Profile ID validation process.
 A TDSP shall initiate a change, when necessary, due to a change in the TDSP tariff to which the ESI ID is assigned, a meter type change, or an error with the Load Profile ID assignment.
 A CR may submit a change request to the TDSP when the CR believes there is an error in the existing Load Profile ID or when the CR believes adequate data has become available to replace a default Load Profile ID assigned to a new ESI ID.
 A Customer may request a Load Profile ID change by contacting their CR.
+Load

-Load Profile ID assignments shall always be based on the criteria defined in the appropriate Profile Decision Tree.
-Regardless of which Entity initiates a change in the Load Profile ID assignment for an ESI ID, the TDSP is responsible for
+Profile ID assignments shall always be based on the criteria defined in the appropriate Profile Decision Tree.
+Regardless of which Entity initiates a change in the Load Profile ID assignment for an ESI ID, the TDSP is responsible for formally updating ERCOT's systems using the appropriate Texas Standard Electronic Transaction (TX SET).

-- formally updating ERCOT's systems using the appropriate Texas Standard Electronic Transaction (TX SET). - (2) All communication among MPs and between MPs and ERCOT regarding Load Profile ID changes shall be implemented per the appropriate TX SET transaction, except for alternative communication processes that are specified within the LPG. - (3) For any change made to a Load Profile ID, it is the responsibility of the TDSP to make sure the effective date of change is concurrent with a specific meter read date and that the meter read information reaches ERCOT prior to the Load Profile ID change.
+- (2) All communication among Market Participants and between Market Participants and ERCOT regarding Load Profile ID changes shall be implemented per the appropriate TX SET transaction, except for alternative communication processes that are specified within the Load Profiling Guide (LPG). - (3) For any change made to a Load Profile ID, it is the responsibility of the TDSP to make sure the effective date of change is concurrent with a specific meter read date and that the meter read information reaches ERCOT prior to the Load Profile ID change.
 For Load Profile ID changes that result from Annual Validation, a TDSP tariff change, a meter type change, or a CR request to change a default Load Profile ID when adequate data becomes available, the TDSP shall submit the change after said meter read has been sent to ERCOT.
-For any Load Profile ID assignments that are found to be in error by dispute, the effective date of change shall be retroactive to the meter read date when no profile segment assignment error existed; however, the effective date of the change shall not go any farther back than what would affect the true-up settlement.
+For any Load Profile ID assignments that are found to be in error by dispute, the effective date of change shall be retroactive to the meter read date when no profile segment assignment error existed; however, the effective date of the change shall not go any farther back than what would affect the True-Up Settlement.